jckarter/clay/doc/language-reference.md

             forward x2, y2 = xs[2], ys[2];
         }

 * `alias` bindings have call-by-name semantics, like [alias functions](#inlineandaliasqualifiers) or [global aliases].
-The alias's name expands to the bound expression at every call site.
+The alias's name expands to the bound expression (evaluated in its original lexical context) at every call site.

 Multiple variable bindings can be assigned to the values of a [multiple value expression].
 Each value from the right-hand side is bound to the corresponding variable name on the left-hand side.
 It is an error if the number of values does not correspond to the number of variables.